rphair/ouroboros-leios/docs/cip/README.md

 ## Abstract

+# I believe you've only added these "admonitions" for editorial notes during the drafting of this document... although people have been using them in CIPs as document styles.
+I believe you should be able to as well, and that they would support your material... but they're not currently portable to cips.cardano.org (see CIP-0137 for a sad example: https://cips.cardano.org/cip/CIP-0137).
+It's in several merged CIPs so I'll submit a feature request to those designers and likely it will be supported by the time your document is ready for review.
 > [!NOTE]
 >
 > A short (\~200 word) description of the proposed solution and the technical issue being addressed.

 The anticipated growth of the Cardano ecosystem necessitates a fundamental enhancement of network throughput to accommodate increasing transaction volumes and support complex decentralized applications.
 To address this, we propose a transition to Ouroboros Leios, a novel consensus protocol within the Ouroboros family specifically designed for high-throughput operation while preserving Ouroboros Praos's rigorous security properties.
+# When people land on the Abstract they are put off by a big stream of text... breaking by concept into 2 or 3 paragraphs will help readers get the scope & purpose more readily.
 Leios achieves this via a decoupled block production and aggregation mechanism, allowing for a higher rate of input-block generation followed by efficient endorsement and anchoring onto the main chain.
 This document specifies the Leios protocol formally using Agda and provides a detailed rationale and supporting evidence demonstrating its efficacy in overcoming the throughput limitations inherent in the current Ouroboros Praos protocol.

 <details>
   <summary><h2>Table of contents</h2></summary>